CodecoolGlobal/freestyle-mern-project-react-DoraDru/README.md

 npm install
 ```

-Create a .env file and fill up the environment variable for your personal mongodb connecttion url.
+Create a .env file and fill up the environment variable for your personal mongodb connection url.

 ```
 MONGO_URL=<url>